Oliver Sheldon

-Oliver Sheldon (1894–1951) was a director of the Rowntree's in York, England.
+Oliver Sheldon (1894–1951) was a British management theorist and business executive who was director of the confectionary company Rowntree's in York, England.
 He wrote on principles of public and business administration in the 1920s.

-Life
+Early life

 Oliver Sheldon was born on 13 July 1894.
 He was educated at King's College School and Merton College, Oxford.
 In World War I he served as an officer in the Royal Engineers, and was mentioned in despatches.

+Career

 He joined Rowntree's in 1919 as Personal Assistant to Benjamin Seebohm Rowntree, and in 1931 was appointed to the general Board of Directors at Rowntree.
 At Rowntree's, Sheldon was a colleague of Lyndall Urwick and, like Urwick, was an active member of the Taylor Society.

 He founded York Georgian Society in 1939 and was one of the four men who founded York Civic Trust in 1946.
 The University of York's Borthwick Institute for Archives cites Sheldon as its inspiration and creator in 1949 and 1950; and the Borthwick Institute was one of the founding elements of the University in 1963.
 The Civic Trust named Oliver Sheldon House after him.